Participating In The ANZAC Day Commemoration March

 Banners in the March

-As ANZAC Day is non-political, RSL Victoria kindly requests that all marchers, including Allied Groups, submit any banner designs under which members will March for approval prior to the event.
+As ANZAC Day is non-political, RSL Victoria kindly requests that all marchers, including Allied Groups, submit any banner designs under which members will March for approval by the ANZAC Commemorative Council (ACC) prior to the event.
 All words on a banner must be in English.
 This measure is designed only to ensure consistency and appropriateness.
-Please email designs to anzacdayevent@rslvic.com.au
+Please contact RSL Victoria if you wish to submit a banner for consideration by the ACC, on 03 9655 5504 or anzacdayevent@rslvic.com.au

 Dress Guidelines